PUQ-sp-z-o-o/WHMCS-Module-HestiaCP/doc/Admin Area/product-configuration-in-whmcs.md

     - **Cron Jobs:** The number of cron jobs that are allowed for the user
 - **Backups:** Backup configuration in custom package
     - **Backups:** The number of backup copies that are allowed for the user
+    - **Allow custom download backups:** this setting activates a mechanism that will allow you to download backups directly from your WHMCS account, using the "Download" button
+    >In order for the user to be able to download a backup using this method, it is necessary to add the folder where the backups are stored to the open_basedir in the configuration of your PHP template.
+By default, the folder where backups are stored is not included, and you are likely to receive an error: Got error 'PHP message: PHP Warning: finfo_file(): open_basedir restriction in effect.
+File(/backup/{custom_name}.tar) is not within the allowed path(s)...
+To give PHP access to the backup folder, you need to create a custom template by copying your preferred one, and then add the desired directory to the php_admin_value[open_basedir] variable.
+    - **Backup directory:** in this setting, you must write the absolute path of the folder in which backups are stored on the server
+    - **Custom script name:** if you want to change the name of the script, you can enter the name here
+    - **Path for deploying the download script:** path to deploy the download script to the server
 - **Mail Pakage configuration:** Mail settings section, custom package
     - **Mail Domains:** Number of email domains allowed for a user
     - **Mail Accounts:** Number of email accounts per email domain allowed for a user
+    - **Rate limit:** Email limit per hour
 - **Web templates:** Choosing a template Web Template APACHE2.
 The list of templates is loaded from the server
 - **Web templates backend:** Choosing a Backend Template PHP-FPM.
 The list of templates is loaded from the server
 - **Proxy templates:** Choosing a Proxy Template NGINX.
 The list of templates is loaded from the server
 - **Dns templates:** Choosing a DNS Template BIND9.
 The list of templates is loaded from the server
 - **Client configuration:** The permissions that will be active in the client area and more
     - **Button Filemanager:** Show/hide file manager button in client area
     - **Button phpPgAdmin:** Show/hide phpPgAdmin button in client area
     - **Button phpMyAdmin:** Show/hide phpMyAdmin button in client area
     - **Button & link Go to HestiaCP:** Show/hide "Go to HestiaCP" button and full link in client area
     - **Opening the file manager in a new tab:** If this is enabled, the file manager will open in a new window
     - **Show username & password for server:** If this is enabled, the user will see information about his password and username
+    - **Allow user to independently update disk usage information:** If this feature is enabled, it will allow the user to update the free space of the server upon request
     - **Used space limit notification:** Setting the limit, when exceeded, a notification will be sent to the user that the place is running out.
 The value can be entered from 10 to 99.
 When 0 do not send notification to users.
 Default is 99
     - **Print module logs:** Enable or disable printing of module logs
     - **Print activity logs**: Enable or disable printing activity logs of module
 - **Email configuration:** Setting up email templates.
 Selection of pre-prepared templates to inform the user about some actions
     - **Reset service password email template:** When resetting the service password
     - **FTP User is ready email template:** When a new FTP user was created
     - **Reset FTP password email template:** When the FTP user password was changed